salo-lab/salo-lab.github.io/research/index.md

 - How is substrate competition between LD and VLDL pathways balanced?

 {% include figure.html
-  image="images/research-ld-vldl.jpg"
+  image="images//LiverLipidDecision4png-01.png"
-  caption="Placeholder: schematic of neutral-lipid flux between LD and VLDL formation in the ER."
+  caption="How is the fate of neutral lipids decided in the ER?"
 %}

 {% include section.html %}